 She says that at initial meetings with prospects she highlights the service and 50% of clients eventually opt to have her develop a long-term pavement management plan.
 Plans extend as far out as 25-years and because she’s closely tracked DOT price movement and her costs over 30 years she feels she can comfortably project realistic budget figures for clients.

-Potter emphasizes that her long-term plan is free.
+Potter emphasizes that her long-term plan is all free.
 “It’s a courtesy to the client.”

-She says that the long-term planning and effort to generate repeat business is integral to The Paving Lady’s approach.
-“Instead of just making the sale, it’s quality of the job and attention to detail that we focus on.
+She says that the long-term planning and effort to generate repeat business is integral to The Paving Lady’s approach to the paving & pavement maintenance business.
+“Instead of just making the sale it’s quality of the job and attention to detail that we focus on.
 During the downturn in the economy it was my repeat clients that kept us going.
 They might have done smaller projects but they kept my doors open,” she says, adding that wasn’t the case for many of her competitors.

 “In the downturn we saw a lot of people who lost their integrity because they were starving, and quality of work went down,” she says.
 “But we weren’t in that situation.
 We didn’t overextend ourselves – we buy something and pay for it before we buy the next thing – and I saw a lot of guys overextended who couldn’t pay for what they had and they started to do things they shouldn’t have been doing and bidding at prices they shouldn’t have been bidding.
 And while I understand it I think integrity is more important.”